 How to use this list when planning a trip or road route

-Use this in a simple loop: pick the location first, then pick the meal level second.
-That keeps your itinerary from turning into a spreadsheet of hunger.
+Use it as a simple two-step filter: choose the place first, then decide how ambitious the meal should be.
+That keeps a trip from turning into a spreadsheet of hunger.

 A practical planning process

-• Pick your state or region (based on where you’ll actually be driving/staying).
+• Pick your state or region based on where you’ll actually be driving or staying.

-• Choose one main reservation meal (the “anchor” dinner or lunch).
+• Choose one main reservation meal as the anchor dinner or lunch.

-• Add one lower-key local stop (something casual or walk-in-friendly nearby).
+• Add one lower-key local stop, such as a casual or walk-in-friendly place nearby.

-• Plan around seasonality (seafood, beach towns, ski areas) and check for hours/closures.
+• Plan around seasonality — seafood, beach towns, ski areas — and check hours and closures.

-• Build a backup for each anchor meal in case reservations are limited.
+• Have a backup ready for each anchor meal in case reservations are tight.

 Step-by-step

-• Start with your route: list the states you’ll pass through (even if you only stop briefly).
+1. Start with your route: list the states you’ll pass through, even if you’re only stopping briefly.

-• For each state, choose the one restaurant that feels most aligned with your trip (celebration dinner vs. casual detour).
+2. For each state, choose the one restaurant that best matches your trip, whether that means a celebration dinner or a casual detour.

-• Verify logistics: hours, reservation requirements, and whether the restaurant is seasonal.
+3. Check the logistics: hours, reservation rules, and whether the restaurant is seasonal.

-• Pick a backup option in the same area in case the first choice is booked.
+5. Pick a backup option in the same area in case your first choice is booked.

 Northeast state picks: historic dining rooms, seafood spots, and city institutions